addu390/addu390.github.io/_posts/2026-06-28-doris-internals.md

 ---
 layout: post
 title: "Apache Doris Internals"
-description: "A diagram-heavy tour of Apache Doris, the MPP real-time data warehouse that speaks MySQL, covering its storage engine, meta service, backend, and frontend."
+description: "A detailed breakdown of Apache Doris, the MPP real-time data warehouse that speaks the MySQL protocol, covering its storage engine, meta service, backend, and frontend."
 date: 2026-06-28
 tags:
   - Internals